 If it’s virility you are looking for, then you will of course request that more mariscos be included in the composition: conch, octopus, snail, and assorted insects, for example.
 If it’s a medicinal effect you require, there is a slew of ingredients for that purpose as well; things with strange names like anamú or timacle – which supposedly cure everything from prostate to ovarian problems.
 Lastly, let us not forget the ever-popular, and oddly named herbs "nail of a cat", or "claw of a parakeet", said to promote pregnancy.

-The bottle was emptied quickly; we drank it down, over the course of a weekend, as if it were the nectar of the gods.
-I don't remember ever being a big mamajuana fan while I lived in the DR, so it’s ironic that I should now be ogling our empty receptacle, where it sits ominously on my kitchen counter, with all its leaves and roots in a strange form of arid petrification, as I hatch my plan:
+I don't remember ever being a big mamajuana fan while I lived in the DR, so it’s ironic that I should now be ogling our empty receptacle, where it sits ominously on my kitchen counter, with all its leaves and roots in a strange form of arid petrification.

 About this recipe